Admission to Program

 - Undergraduate transcript(s)2

-1A student should apply having earned at least 80 credits; admission will be contingent on a student having earned at least 96 credits by the end of the third undergraduate year.
+1Ordinarily, a student should apply having earned at least 75 credits; ordinarily, admission will be contingent on a student having earned at least 90 credits prior to the start of the fourth undergraduate year.

 2An applicant who has completed all undergraduate work at CSU need not submit transcripts formally.

 For a student in the 4+1 program, the B.A. is awarded after completion of at least 120 credit hours and all General Education, University, College and Major Field requirements.
 Up to 12 credits of graduate courses may count toward both the B.A. degree and the M.A. degree.
 Of these, two courses are required:

 PSY 511 - Univariate Statistics and Experimental Methodology and

 PSY 597 - Advanced Data Analysis with Computer Applications.3